Share this article

 Cats express their feelings through sound, so just as we’d expressed happiness with a smile, your cat expresses their happiness with a purr.
 When a cat is purring, looking restful and relaxed, it’s safe to assume this is because they are feeling happy and content in their environment.

+Yes, cats can sometimes purr because they’re hungry, or because they want something.
 Another reason cats purr is to ask their owners for something — such as food, attention, or whatever else they might need.
 These types of purrs are also called ‘solicitation purrs,’ which has a more urgent, cry-like sound to it.
 Sometimes, they can be intertwined with a meow, and more often than not can be heard around dinner time!

-Purring is often associated with happy cats, but could purring mean something else?
-Actually, yes, as cats have been shown to purr when they are in pain or otherwise stressed — it’s why cats purr in the most unlikely of scenarios, such as when giving birth, or at the vets.
-So, as well as being a sign of affection, purring can be a calming mechanism that helps cats to calm down, soothe stress and tension.
+Yes, cats can purr when they are in pain or otherwise stressed.
+This is why cats purr in the most unlikely of scenarios, such as when giving birth, or at the vets.

 Do cats purr to heal themselves?

-As well as comforting your cat in times of need, it’s believed that purring can actually aid healing.
-Scientists believe that the low-frequency vibration of a purr can help to heal bones and wounds, repair muscles and tendons, lessen swelling, and even act as a painkiller.
+Yes, some scientists believe that the low-frequency vibration of a purr can help to heal bones and wounds, repair muscles and tendons, lessen swelling, and even act as a painkiller.

 It’s not just cats, either — as it’s also been suggested that these feline superpowers can help us humans, too.
 In fact, cats are known to calm, soothe, and de-stress their humans (as well as reduce blood pressure), simply by being around them.